 There is no method for simply submitting an application for the cancellation of removal remedy outside of a courtroom setting.
 That has led some undocumented persons to extreme and risky actions in order to get into immigration court, as discussed later in this article.
 It also leads to scams by fake attorneys.

 See Green Card Through Cancellation of Removal (Non-LPR): Who Qualifies? for further discussion and details.

 This is the trickiest part.
 After having spent a decade avoiding arrest by U.S. immigration authorities, you now would need to seek it out.
 This turns out to be harder than some people expect.
 Immigration officials are overworked.
-Even when someone calls the tip line to report an undocumented person, followup is not guaranteed.
+Even when someone calls the tip line to report an undocumented person, follow-up is not guaranteed.

 Another common way people land in removal proceedings (usually without wanting to) is by filing an application for some other immigration benefit.